 In order to understand the role of the mental load in politics, the first step is measuring it.
-Few existing studies measure the mental load quantitatively (but see Haupt & Gelbgiser 2023, which uses questions from the Generations and Gender survey, and Helgøy & Weeks 2023 which takes an experimental approach).
+Few existing studies measure the mental load quantitatively.
 This type of labor is not captured well by time-use studies which ask respondents to indicate how many minutes they spend on different tasks, because the planning and monitoring that goes into managing a household are often secondary or tertiary activities.
 It is very hard to identify how much time such nebulous and ongoing work takes, but easier to identify who tends to do different mental tasks.

 To make progress on this, I designed a novel task-based measure of the mental load, which was fielded to a sample of parents in the United States.
-As the liberal welfare state offering the lowest level of state support for parents among its peers (White 2009), the United States is an extreme case.
+As the liberal welfare state offering the lowest level of state support for parents among its peers (White, 2009), the United States is an extreme case.
 This is useful for studying a relatively new and invisible concept like the mental load, because I expect to find larger mental loads in a context where the state provides virtually no support for caring work.
-The current study focuses on parents, while acknowledging that the mental load endures throughout the life course (Dean, Churchill & Ruppanner 2022).
-Gender gaps in pay and promotion intensify on the birth of a child (e.g., Goldin 2021), making it a critical life stage for understanding gender-based inequalities.
+The current study focuses on parents.
+While the mental load endures throughout the life course, and not just among parents, this labor naturally compounds when there are dependent children to be cared for.
+In addition, gender gaps in pay and promotion intensify on the birth of a child (Goldin, 2021; Kleven et al., 2019), suggesting that it is a critical life stage for understanding gender-based inequalities.

 The survey was fielded in February and March of 2023 via the survey firm Dynata.
 The sample of 3,000 respondents was selected to mirror the US population of parents with respect to age, race/ethnicity, gender, and education.
 Unlike previous work which tends to focus on different-sex couples, the sample includes individuals from same- and different-sex couples, as well as single parents.
-It thus offers new evidence that mirrors the diverse population of US parents on certain Census-based characteristics; at the same time, because the data is not drawn from a probability-based sample it might be unrepresentative on other variables.
+It thus offers new evidence that reflects the diverse population of US parents on certain Census-based characteristics; at the same time, because the data is not drawn from a probability-based sample it might be unrepresentative on other variables.
 Tables A1 and A2 in the SM provide an overview of the representativeness of the sample and summary statistics.